Textile, Landis, 1973

 This is a Textile.
 It was designed by Richard Landis and Jack Lenor Larsen and produced by Jack Lenor Larsen Incorporated.
-We acquired it in 1977.
+It is dated 1973 and we acquired it in 1977.
 Its medium is linen, polyester and its technique is double cloth, each layer 2/2 twill.
-It is a part of the Textiles Department department.
+It is a part of the Textiles department.

 Richard Landis, an artist-weaver known for his rigorous color studies, used six thread colors to create a spectrum of 21 shades, each of which appears systematically across the full range of graduated rectangles that form the “windows” in this upholstery fabric.